This site contains affiliate links. As an Amazon Associate, I earn a commission from qualifying purchases at no extra cost to you.

 Now, you put in all that hard work, so make sure you take care of your hair.

-Use protective products.
-Heat protection, the proper hair sprays, and oil to maintain your color and health of your hair.
+These include heat protection, proper hair sprays, and oil to maintain the color and health of your hair.

 Purple shampoos and conditioners will maintain the integrity of your color.